 Every year at the end of April, like clockwork, tensions rise between Morocco and the Polisario Front, the group leading the disputed region of Western Sahara’s independence movement.
 The timing coincides with the U.N. secretary-general’s annual report to the U.N.
 Security Council on the latest developments in the conflict, which is followed by a vote to renew the peacekeeping mission—known as MINURSO—that has been in place in the territory since 1991.
 Whether by pushing to include human rights monitoring or by encroaching upon the buffer zone, it has become the norm for the parties involved to try to shift the status quo in their favor in the weeks leading up to the vote.
 This year is no different.

-In response, Polisario officials the forceful tone of Morocco’s statements, also affirming that “the Polisario Front is in the utmost readiness to respond to any Moroccan move to undermine or change the status quo in the liberated territories.”
-Meanwhile, the has contradicted Morocco’s statements, stating that MINURSO has not detected any Polisario military movement in the buffer zone.
-Nevertheless, reports began circulating in the Moroccan media about the Moroccan army reconnaissance flights in the territory.
-Others pointed to —which supports and hosts Polisario—as the primary instigator.
+In response, Polisario officials echoed the forceful tone of Morocco’s statements, also affirming that “the Polisario Front is in the utmost readiness to respond to any Moroccan move to undermine or change the status quo in the liberated territories.”
+Meanwhile, the U.N. has contradicted Morocco’s statements, stating that MINURSO has not detected any Polisario military movement in the buffer zone.
+Nevertheless, reports began circulating in the Moroccan media about the Moroccan army carrying out reconnaissance flights in the territory.
+Others pointed to Algeria—which supports and hosts Polisario—as the primary instigator.

 Photo by: FAROUK BATICHE/AFP/Getty Images